-COVID-19 Key Control Social Distancing

-8 Measures Hand Hygiene - Cough Etiquette

-Cleaning

-Symptoms (Isolate 14 days)

-Travel - General Health

-Induction All staff must complete the in-house COVID-19

-a Induction - Appendix B

-Self-Declaration All staff must complete the Self-Declaration

-Form 3 days in advance of returning to the

-workplace.
-Appendix A.

-0 0 Social Distancing Plan all work to maintain 2m distancing

-₽o≝₽

-Travel To/From Work Discuss your arrangements around travel

-The ballion of the ba to and from the workplace with your Line

-Manager.
-Avoid public transport if

-possible.
-Follow Government Guidelines

-around wearing of face mask on public

-5. transport.

-ide Access All persons entering our buildings must be directed

-.
-M. C. AS to wash and/or sanitise their hands and additional

-hand washing/sanitisation stations will be provided where possible

-C-19 Compliance Social distancing compliance is the responsibility of

-Officer everyone

-3 L Role of C-19 Officer and Lead Worker

-Representative is to monitor work activities to

-ensure social distancing and hygiene rules are being maintained

-Close Working SOP's have been developed for

-. Ŭ close working.

-T T

-← 2m

-< 2m

-Deliveries Allocated times for delivery

-8.30 - 4.30 daily from September 2020.

-Deliveries will be dropped just inside the main

-entrance, receptionist will contact the person who

-the delivery is for and it is up to that person to collect item(s).
-Deliveries for CRC will be managed

-by the CRC.
+ß COVID-19 Key Control Measures Social Distancing Hand Hygiene - Cough Etiquette Cleaning Symptoms - see section 6.1 Travel - General Health Induction All staff must complete the in-house COVID-19 Induction - Appendix B Self-Declaration All staff must inform your line manager if you have any symptoms of Covid or if you are a close contact of a confirmed case.
+We will follow up-to- date HSE guidelines on management of same. ရှ ိ 2 ကို Social Distancing Plan all work to maintain 1m distancing Travel To/From Work Discuss your arrangements around travel to and from the workplace with your Line Manager.
+Avoid public transport if possible.
+Follow Government Guidelines around wearing of face mask on public transport.
+Access All persons entering our buildings must be directed to wash and/or sanitise their hands and additional hand washing/sanitisation stations will be provided where possible !
+C-19 Compliance Officer Social distancing compliance is the responsibility of everyone Role of C-19 Officer and Lead Worker Representative is to monitor work activities to ensure social distancing and hygiene rules are being maintained < 2m Close Working SOP's have been developed for close working.
+Deliveries Allocated times for delivery 8.30 - 4.30 daily from September 2020.
+Deliveries will be dropped just inside the main entrance, receptionist will contact the person who the delivery is for and it is up to that person to collect item(s).
+Deliveries for CRC will be managed by the CRC.
+Registered post may be delivered to reception.

-First Aid First Aid Compression only CPR PPE Disposable gloves /FFP2 mask /Disposable plastic apron /eye protection available at the following locations:
+First Aid First Aid Compression only CPR.
+PPE Disposable gloves /FFP2 mask /Disposable plastic apron /eye protection available at the following locations: • Main Reception • Nursing • Hydrotherapy Pool Orthotics

-Main ReceptionNursing

-Hydrotherapy PoolOrthotics

-9.0 Return to Work Process - Staff
+9.0 Return to Work Process